SpriteOvO/spdlog-rs/README.md

 spdlog-rs = "0.3"
 ```

-The documentation of this crate is hosted on [docs.rs], and you can find examples under [./examples] directory.
+The documentation of this crate is hosted on [docs.rs], and you can learn examples under [./examples] directory along with it.

-If you have any questions or need help while using this crate, feel free to [open a discussion].
+If you have any trouble while using this crate, please don't hesitate to [open a discussion] for help.
 For feature requests or bug reports, please [open an issue].

-## Supported Rust Versions
+## Supported Rust versions

 <!--
 When updating this, also update: